camoverride/camoverride.github.io/_posts/2016-10-22-kgb-interrogation.md

 ---

-If, as a sixteen year-old boy from the suburbs, I had been asked to design my own country, I would have probably come up with something like Transnistria.
+If, as a sixteen year-old boy from the suburbs, I'd been asked to design my own country, I would have probably cobbled together something similar to Transnistria.

 [link to Yelp review]